leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_component_lifecycles.md

 #### Function componentWillReceiveProps()

+* componentWillReceiveProps is only called when the props have changed
 * componentWillReceiveProps() is invoked before a mounted component receives new props
 * Calling **this.setState()** generally **doesn’t trigger componentWillReceiveProps()**